jgflagstad/INF3510/README.md

 # Articles from Uni

+Arcticles/Exams I wrote while at Uni.

-- Researching CAPTCHA as a home exam for an information security course
+- Home exam on CAPTCHAs in an IT Security course
-- Researching how to build a simple robotic arm using servos
+- Project creating a robotic arm in a Rapid Prototyping course